bingx1/indexfunds/README.md

 Author: Bing Xu

-Research essay written as part of my Honours in Finance.
+Research essay written as the major part of my Honours in Finance at the University of Melbourne.
 Final mark was a H1.

 ## Abstract
 The Big Three index fund managers, BlackRock, Vanguard and State Street Global